ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

    because syntactic concepts are "auto" concepts and, therefore, do not need explicit concept maps.

-3. Intentional concept maps for foundational and nontrivial concept maps may be empty when the data types are specifically designed to model the concept.
-By definition, however, intentional concept maps are written by the programmer to assert and check that the concept's requirements are met.
-If the programmer did not want to write the concept map, then we actually have a case of post-hoc mapping (see below).
+3. Intentional concept maps for non-auto foundational and nontrivial concepts will typically be empty.
+By definition, intentional concept maps aren't "required", because the programmer has opted to write the concept maps to assert and check that the concept's requirements are satisfied.
+If the programmer would prefer not to write these empty concept maps, they can be omitted (if the concept is auto) or will be considered post-hoc maps.

-4. Post-hoc mapping of a foundational concept is expected to be very rare, since the majority of foundational concepts are ``auto`` concepts.
-For non-``auto`` foundational concepts, where the dangers due to semantic refinement or structural aliasing outweigh the benefits of implicit matching (e.g., for ``Associative``), empty concept maps will occur.
-However, for such concepts, these concept maps are necessary to ensure proper semantics.
+4. Post-hoc mapping of a foundational concept is expected to be rare, since the majority of foundational concepts seem to be ``auto`` concepts.
+For non-``auto`` foundational concepts, where the dangers due to semantic refinement or structural aliasing outweigh the benefits of implicit matching (e.g., for ``Associative`` or ``AbelianGroup``), empty concept maps will be required.

-5. Post-hoc mapping of a nontrivial concept will occur occasionally, when a data type was specifically designed to meet the requirements of the nontrivial concept.
+5. Post-hoc mapping of a nontrivial concept will occur occasionally, when a data type was not specifically designed to meet the requirements of the nontrivial concept.
 The number of empty concept maps is bounded by the number of data types that model the nontrivial concept.

-We suspect that most of the concern about explicit concept maps is focused on (5), post-hoc mapping of a nontrivial concept, which is most likely to occur when a programmer is using a generic library.
-There are several mitigating facts, among them:
+Most of the empty, explicitly-written concept maps involve non-auto foundational concepts and nontrivial concepts, and much of the concern centers around the cases where the programmer is not writing intentional concept maps to check his types.
+There are several mitigating factors that limit the number of empty concept maps that will actually be written in practice, among them:

 a.
 Data types that model nontrivial concepts are often part of the same library that provides the concepts, e.g., a graph library will contain